solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - Prompt: "Lisa has 7 apples, throws 1 apple, gives 4 apples to Bart and Bart gives one back: 7 -1 = 6 6 -4 = 2 2 +1 = 3
 Alice has 5 apples, throws 3 apples, gives 2 to Bob and Bob gives one back, how many apples does Alice have?"
 Answer: 1

 Note how we write substantially longer prompts with another example, a calculation and then the original prompt and we arrive at the correct answer 1.
-As you can see chain-of-thought is a very powerful technique.
+Chain-of-thought is a very powerful technique.

 ### Generated Knowledge

-Many times when you want to construct a prompt, you want to do so using your own company's data.
-You want part of the prompt to be from the company and the other part should be the actual prompt you are interested in.
+Many times a construction of a prompt will include using a company's data.
+Part of the prompt will be from the company and the other part should be the actual prompt from the user.

 ### Least to most

 The idea with Least-to-most prompting is to break down a bigger problem into subproblems.
-That way, you help guide the LLM on how to "conquer" the bigger problem.
+That way, the LLM has a guide on how to "conquer" the bigger problem.

 ### Self refine

-With generative AIs and LLMs, you cannot trust the output.
-You need to verify it.
-After all, the LLM is just presenting you what's the next most likely thing to say, not what's correct.
+With generative AIs and LLMs, be default, do not trust the output.
+Always verify it.
+After all, the LLM is just presenting what the next most likely thing to say is, not what's correct.
 Therefore, a good idea is to ask the LLM to critique itself, which leads us to the self-refine technique.

-How it works is that you follow the following steps:
+It works by performing the following steps:

 - Initial prompt asking the LLM to solve a problem
 - LLM answers
-- You critique the answer and ask the AI to improve
+- Critique the answer and ask the AI to improve
 - LLM answers again, this time considering the critique and suggest solutions it came up with

-You can repeat this process as many times as you want.
+Repeat this process as many times as necessary.

 ### Maieutic prompting